-A mean current flowing along the slope in the direction of Kelvin wave propagation induces a downslope Ekman transport that advects lighter waters under denser waters, driving diapycnal mixing and reducing the potential vorticity (Benthuysen and Thomas, 2012; Allen and Newberger, 1998).
+A mean current flowing along the slope in the direction of Kelvin wave propagation induces a downslope Ekman transport that advects lighter waters under denser waters, driving diapycnal mixing and extracting potential vorticity (Benthuysen and Thomas, 2012) .
+Note that in rotating stratified flows over a slope, symmetric instabilities can develop before the flow becomes convectively unstable (Allen and Newberger, 1998). reducing the potential vorticity (Benthuysen and Thomas, 2012; Allen and Newberger, 1998) .
 Using detailed measurements of vertical profiles of turbulence and density through the bottom boundary layer over a sloping continental shelf, Moum et al. (2004) documented energetic convectively driven mixing induced by downwelling Ekman transport of buoyant bottom fluid.